Ten Nightmare Perennial Weeds Common in Britain

-How to deal with these common British perennial weeds
+How to deal with these nightmare perennial weeds

-Organically, the only real eradication method is digging out as much of these plants as possible.
-They often root deeply or spread widely, so this is no mean feat.
+If you’re an organic gardener, the only real eradication method is digging out as much of these plants and roots as possible.
+They often send huge tap roots deep into the soil or multiply by spreading out widely, so removing them by hand is no mean feat (although it is rather satisfying when they don’t come back.
 If they’re rhizomatous – a rhizome being an underground spreading stem – it’s important to dig out as much of these rhizomes as you can.
-If they have deep tap roots, they can regenerate from its top part, so we must take out as long a segment of this as able.
+But, be warned!
+If you break off even a small piece it’s pretty likely that it will return.
+If they have deep tap roots, they can regenerate so be sure to remove as much as physically possible (best done when the soil is wet and growth is active in late April or very early May before they set new seeds.

 Regular hoeing or cutting back of regrowth will significantly weaken the plants over time, but cannot guarantee complete removal.
-Similarly, you can weaken them by covering the flower bed with thick black polythene.
-Your prized plants must be carefully removed first however, ensuring no weed roots coming out with them.
-You’ll also have to leave the polythene in place for much of a year at least, to ensure effectiveness.
+Similarly, you can weaken them by covering the flower bed with thick black polythene or a very thick layer of wet cardboard weighted down with compost.
+Your prized plants must be carefully removed first though, ensuring no weed roots come out with them.
+You’ll also have to leave the polythene in place until September to ensure effectiveness.

 If you’re gardening in an eco-friendly way, persistence and patience are key.